MasoniteFramework/docs/prologue/how-to-contribute.md

 ## Write Tests

 The [Masonite pip packages](https://pypi.org/search/?q=masonite) require testing \(The main repository does not\).
 If you want to search through all the tests in the tests directories of those repositories and write additional tests and use cases then that will be great!
 There are already over 100 tests but you can always write more.
 With more testing comes more stability.
 Especially as people start to contribute to the project.
 Check the tests that are already there and write any use cases that are missing.
-These tests can be things such as special characters in a url or other oddities that may not have been thought of when using TDD for that feature.
+These tests can be things such as special characters in a URL or other oddities that may not have been thought of when using TDD for that feature.

 ## Contribute to Tutorials

-Once familiar with the project \(by either contributing or by building application using the framework\) it would be excellent if you could write or record tutorials and put them on [Medium](http://medium.com) or [YouTube](http://youtube.com).
+Once familiar with the project \(by either contributing or by an building application using the framework\) it would be excellent if you could write or record tutorials and put them on [Medium](http://medium.com) or [YouTube](http://youtube.com).
 In order for the framework to be successful, it needs to have a plethora of documentation even outside of this documentation.
 It needs to have notoriety and if people are seeing the framework pop up in their favorite locations they will be more inclined to use the framework and contribute to it as well.

 Plus there will be fantastic tutorials out there for beginners to find and watch and you could also build a following off the back of Masonite.

 ## Fix the Documentation

 This documentation is fantastic but there are spots where it could be improved.
 Maybe we haven't explained something fully or something just doesn't make sense to you.
-Masonite uses [Gitbook.com](http://gitbook.com) to host it's documentation and with that you are able to comment directly on the documentation which will start a discussion between you and the documentation collaborators.
+Masonite uses [Gitbook.com](http://gitbook.com) to host its documentation and with that, you are able to comment directly on the documentation which will start a discussion between you and the documentation collaborators.
 So if you want to cycle through the documentation page by page and get acquainted with the framework but at the same time contribute to the documentation, this is perfect for you.

 ## Report Bugs